mlambert125/new-java-curriculum/content/orm/_index.md

 Now that we have a model class and a repository interface, we can use the repository to perform CRUD operations on the `User` table in the database.

+### Check for Understanding

+- What is the purpose of the `@Entity` annotation?

+    Answer: The `@Entity` annotation indicates that a class is a JPA entity and should be mapped to a database table.

+- What annotation do we use to indicate the primary key of a JPA entity?

+    Answer: We use the `@Id` annotation to indicate the primary key of a JPA entity.

+- What is the purpose of the `JpaRepository` interface?

+    Answer: The `JpaRepository` interface provides a set of methods for performing CRUD operations on a JPA entity.

 ## Accessing the Repository from a Spring-managed Class

 To get an instance of the `UserRepository`, we can use Spring's dependency injection